Effective non-invasive BPH treatment

 The procedure can be performed in our clinic during a short visit.
 No general anaesthesia is necessary and most men are able to return to regular activities within a few days.

 BPH symptom reduction is expected within a month.
-Longer term studies have demonstrated a sustained symptom relief of over up to four years.
+Longer term studies have demonstrated a sustained symptom relief of over up to five years.

 Rezūm has been proven to reduce urinary symptoms for many men who have been diagnosed with an enlarged prostate, or benign prostatic hyperplasia (BPH).